-There were 2,223 residential planning applications decided during the third quarter of 2021/22; a decrease of 2.8% over the quarter (2,288) but 10.0% more than the same period the previous year (2,021).
+There were 2,070 residential planning applications decided during the first quarter of 2022/23; an increase of 7.3% over the quarter (1,929) but a decrease of 13.9% on the same period the previous year (2,403).
 See Figure 5.1.

 In Q1 2020/21, decisions were issued on 1,177 residential planning applications; the lowest number of decisions issued in any quarter since the series began in April 2002.
 Consecutive increases in the number of residential applications decided were recorded during the following four quarters, with the 2,403 decisions issued in Q1 2021/22 the highest number reported for any quarter since Q1 2011/12.
-The number of decisions issued on residential applications has declined in the latest two quarters.
+The number of decisions issued on residential applications declined from this point, with 2,070 in the most recent quarter.
 Refer to Table 5.3.

-The Northern Ireland approval rate for residential planning applications was 93.9% in Q3 2021/22; down from the rates for previous quarter (95.9%) and the same period a year earlier (95.6%).
+The Northern Ireland approval rate for residential planning applications was 95.1% in Q1 2022/23; the same as the rate for the previous quarter and a small decrease from the rate for the same period a year earlier (95.3%).

-Approval rates for residential planning applications varied across councils in the most recent quarter, ranging from 97.6% in Mid Ulster to 83.7% in Newry, Mourne and Down (Figure 5.2).
+Approval rates for residential planning applications varied across councils in the most recent quarter, ranging from 99.0% in Derry City and Strabane to 87.6% in Lisburn and Castlereagh (Figure 5.2).